Columbus, Ohio: Virginia Military District

-19th century: state capital, city establishment, and development
+19th century

 After Ohio achieved statehood in 1803, political infighting among prominent Ohio leaders led to the state capital moving from Chillicothe to Zanesville and back again.
 Desiring to settle on a location, the state legislature considered Franklinton, Dublin, Worthington and Delaware before compromising on a plan to build a new city in the state's center, near major transportation routes, primarily rivers.
-As well, Franklinton landowners had donated two 10 acre plots in an effort to convince the state to move its capital there.
-The two spaces were set to become Capitol Square (for the Ohio Statehouse) and the Ohio Penitentiary.
+Franklinton landowners had donated two 10 acre plots in an effort to convince the state to move its capital there.
+The two spaces were set to become Capitol Square, including for the Ohio Statehouse and the Ohio Penitentiary.
 Named in honor of Christopher Columbus, the city was founded on February 14, 1812, on the "High Banks opposite Franklinton at the Forks of the Scioto most known as Wolf's Ridge."
 At the time, this area was a dense forestland, used only as a hunting ground.

 The city was incorporated as a borough on February 10, 1816.
-Nine people were elected to fill the municipality's various positions of mayor, treasurer and several others.
 Between 1816 and 1817, Jarvis W. Pike served as the first appointed mayor.
 Although the recent War of 1812 had brought prosperity to the area, the subsequent recession and conflicting claims to the land threatened the new town's success.
-Early conditions were abysmal, with frequent bouts of fevers – attributed to malaria from the flooding rivers – and an outbreak of cholera in 1833.
+Early conditions were abysmal, with frequent bouts of fevers, attributed to malaria from the flooding rivers, and an outbreak of cholera in 1833.
 It led Columbus to create the Board of Health, now part of the Columbus Public Health department.
 The outbreak, which remained in the city from July to September 1833, killed 100 people.

 Columbus was without direct river or trail connections to other Ohio cities, leading to slow initial growth.
 The National Road reached Columbus from Baltimore in 1831, which complemented the city's new link to the Ohio and Erie Canal, both of which facilitated a population boom.
 A wave of European immigrants led to the creation of two ethnic enclaves on the city's outskirts.
 A large Irish population settled in the north along Naghten Street (presently Nationwide Boulevard), while the Germans took advantage of the cheap land to the south, creating a community that came to be known as the Das Alte Südende (The Old South End).
 Columbus's German population constructed numerous breweries, Trinity Lutheran Seminary and Capital University.

 With a population of 3,500, Columbus was officially chartered as a city on March 3, 1834.
 On that day, the legislature carried out a special act, which granted legislative authority to the city council and judicial authority to the mayor.
 Elections were held in April of that year, with voters choosing John Brooks as the first popularly elected mayor.
 Columbus annexed the then-separate city of Franklinton in 1837.